szhem/osgi-utils/README.md

     // 6. start tracking for services
     services.startTracking();

-    // 7. now services list is updated dynamically even during iterating through it, as services will come and go, so for (Service service : services) {
+    // 7. now list with services is updated dynamically even during iterating through it, as services will come and go for (Service service : services) {
         service.doSomething();
     }

-    // 8. finally you have to release all resources obtained and unregistering all the listener from the OSGi framework services.stopTracking();
+    // 8. finally you have to release all resources obtained and unregister all the listeners from the OSGi framework services.stopTracking();

 ### License